Sebastianhju/Runeterra-5e/Rules/Spells.md

 You summon a dark purple pentagonal wall keeping the enemies inside as your allies can move freely thru the walls.
 Each wall is 20ft tall and 20 ft long, an enemy that tries to pass through the wall must make a wisdom save or become stunned until the end of it’s next turn, after which it can move thru the part of the wall it got stunned on.
 On a successful save the creature can move through the wall.

-**At Higeher Levels.** If cast at 5th lvl or higher a failed save makes the creature paralyzed instead of stunned.
+**At Higher Levels.** If cast at 5th lvl or higher a failed save makes the creature paralyzed instead of stunned.

 ---